MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-to-receive-and-convert-electronic-documents.md

 ---
-title: Receive and Convert Electronic Documents | Microsoft Docs
+title: Receive and Convert Electronic Documents
-description: You can receive electronic documents directly from trading partners or from an OCR service.
+description: This topic describes how to receive electronic documents directly from trading partners or from an OCR service.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual